 Reporting Safety Issues

-Medical device safety issues can be identified through manufacturer or healthcare professional reporting, through identification and reporting of issues by members of the public or through information sharing with other regulators (competent authorities).
+Medical device safety issues can be identified through reporting.
+Reports can come from manufacturers (or their authorised representatives), importers, distributors or healthcare professionals.
+The HPRA also receive reports from members of the public or through information sharing with other competent authorities

 Issues or concerns about a medical device can be submitted through the HPRA’s online reporting system or by downloading and completing our incident report form.
 Users may also report medical devices safety issues to the HPRA by:

-Increased levels of reporting from healthcare professionals and other device users may help in the early detection of adverse trends or safety issues.
-When the HPRA receives reports of safety issues from users or the public, we are obliged by the medical devices directives to ensure that the manufacturer of the device concerned, or his authorised representative, is also informed of the report.
-The source of the report will not be disclosed without prior permission.
+Increased levels of reporting from healthcare professionals, members of the public and other device users may help in the early detection of adverse trends or safety issues.
+When the HPRA receives reports of safety issues from users or the public, we are obliged to ensure that the manufacturer of the device concerned, or their authorised representative, is also informed of the report.

-There is a mandatory requirement for manufacturers to report vigilance issues to the appropriate national Competent Authority.
-The European guidelines for a medical devices vigilance system are outlined in MEDDEV 2.12-1.
+It is mandatory for manufacturers to report vigilance issues to the appropriate national competent authority.
+These requirements are outlined in the Medical Device Regulation (MDR).
+For in-vitro diagnostic medical devices, these requirements are outlined in MEDDEV 2.12-1.

 Distributors / Importers

 Under the requirements laid out in the Medical Device Regulation (MDR), should a distributor or importer, that is based in Ireland, consider or have reason to believe that a device presents a serious risk or is a falsified device, the distributor or importer must inform the HPRA of such concerns.
 If the affected device is available in other EU Member States, distributors and importers must inform the competent authorities of the affected markets of the potential serious risk or falsified device.